-All private and commercial aircraft are required to apply to the Lord Howe Island Board for entry to Lord Howe Island.
-Entry Application Form PDF 201 KB
+All aircraft are required to apply to the Lord Howe Island Board for entry to Lord Howe Island and complete all applicable biosecurity requirements.

 Lord Howe Island is a World Heritage listed location.
 Over 75% of the Island is designated as a permanent park preserve, surrounded by the Lord Howe Island Marine Park which includes the world’s southernmost coral reef.